saxenam06/semantica/docs/modules.md

 ## Storage Layer

-These modules handle persistence and retrieval of vectors, graphs, and triples.
+These modules handle persistence and retrieval of vectors, graphs, and triplets.

 ---